Buying a lighthouse is more than a real estate transaction. It’s a lifestyle change that links you to a proud American tradition.

 Lighthouses are still important to yachtsmen, recreational boaters, and mega-tanker captains alike.
 They perform the life-saving function of letting these folks know: “Hey!
 Too close!”
 Even in these days of satellite navigation, ships still run aground.

-Why, you may be wondering, would the US government let anyone with money to flash take over these flashing safety beacons?
+Why, you may be wondering, would the United States government let anyone with money to flash take over these flashing safety beacons?

 Electricity is one, thrift is the other.